Language: EN

 In this example,

 • MyEventHandler is the type of function that we want to “respond” to our event.
-In this case, they are methods that take a string as a parameter and do not return a value.
+In this case, these are methods that take a string as a parameter and do not return a value.

-• MyEvent is an event itself.
+• MyEvent is an event in itself.
 It is defined using the previous delegate, preceding the word event to indicate that it is an event.

 Finally, when “whatever generates the event” has occurred, and we want to trigger it, we do